Is the Original Sin Really Not a Sin but the Original Crime?

 The truth is everyone has been successfully indoctrinated by their parents, their schools, and their peers.
 By the politicians, the media, advertising….

-To be well-trained robots, brainwashed to believe all these identities were “freely chosen” because I live in a “free society.”
+To be well-trained robots, brainwashed to believe all these identities were “freely chosen” because we live in a “free society.”

 A world of semi-detached imposters paying allegiance with their lives to a false reality where there are no individuals anyway.
 And only an integrated individual respects others.
 So, there is no “community” or collective either.